danielw98/BubbleShooter/README.md

 - Aim and shoot bubbles to form groups of three or more of the same color to clear them from the board.
 - Clearing combos causes all unconnected bubbles to fall, not just the matched ones, adding a satisfying twist to the gameplay.
 Your score increases based on the size of the combo, so try maximizing the number of bubbles you clear in a move.
 - Progress through the levels by clearing all bubbles before time runs out, maximizing your score.
-- **Spare Ball**: there is a spare ball in the left which you can switch to using SPACE key
+- **Spare Ball**: there is a spare ball in the left which you can toggle using SPACE key
 - **Score Multiplier**: there is a multiplier bar so when you hit 5 consecutive combos in a row without missing, the score you get for the next combos will be 150% of the normal score, until missing or not making a combo, and the bar resets.

 ## Files and Architecture

 The game's logic is spread across multiple files, with `Game.cpp` serving as the heart of the game, `LevelManager.cpp` for managing levels, and `MatchFinding.cpp` for handling bubble matching logic.
 Singleton classes like `TextureManager`, `SoundManager`, and `FontRenderer` are used for efficient resource management.
+This is only a brief overview of the project files, for a deeper dive, check the `src/` and `include/` folder structures and files.

 ## Contributing